sybrew/the-seo-framework/readme.txt

 	/
 	* TODO Visual notification for when an actual `robots.txt` file has been found.
 		* https://wordpress.org/support/topic/sitemap-settings-1/
+	/
+	* TODO Added Social Image URL for Posts upload with notification whether it's actually being used.
 * **Changed:**
 	* The first two description separators are no longer marked "recommended".
 This is because the description does not need to support old browsers or old screen readers.
 * **Improved:**